CoorsTek: Aluminum beer cans

 On January 22, 2009, the original Coors can plant was named an ASM Historical Landmark by the Board of Trustees of ASM International, for its role in ushering in the age of recyclable aluminum beverage containers.
 The date marked the 50th anniversary of Coors' first aluminum can.
-The building is on the southwest corner of the CoorsTek complex at 600 Ninth St in Golden.
+The building, known though later years as Building 10, proved too incapable of adaptive reuse upon the plant's redevelopment commenced in 2024 and it was largely taken down, but its remaining glass block windows were salvaged and a remaining portion of its northeast wall kept standing with the goal of preserving it as part of the project.